parasol-framework/parasol/readme.md

 ## 1. Introduction

-Parasol is a FOSS vector engine and application sandbox that uses a simple scripting language designed to accelerate application development without compromising on speed or modern features.
-Parasol includes extensive support for vector graphics programming on the desktop, which we believe is an area that has been under-valued, particularly with recent increases in display resolution.
+Parasol is a FOSS vector engine and application sandbox.
+It provides a fully integrated scripting language that is based on Lua to simplify application development without compromising on speed or modern features.

+Parasol has a development bias towards vector graphics programming on the desktop, which we believe is an area that has been under-valued, particularly with recent increases in display resolution.
 Our long term aim for Parasol is for it to be a credible open source leader in vector graphics programming and building multi-platform sandboxed applications.

 In summary, Parasol provides: